This information is of a general nature and should not be used to meet the legal requirements of a Development Application.

 - Associated structures such as outbuildings, fences, driveways, tree plantings, wells etc.

-Understanding significance is the first step in which will guide what new work or changes are appropriate.
+Understanding significance is the first step which will guide what new work or changes are appropriate.
 A heritage consultant can advise on what is of heritage significance on the property and advise on what works are appropriate.
 Download a list of consultants and practitioners.

 The criteria for assessing heritage significance are fully explained in Assessing Heritage Significance produced by the NSW Heritage Office.